InstanceGaming/MapZip/README.md

 ### Quick & Simple
 1. Navigate to the `Data\` directory of the solution.
-2. Create or edit the existing data files as described above.
+2. Create or edit the existing data files as described below.
-3. Double-click the batch file named "BUILD.bat"
+3. Double-click the batch file named `BUILD.bat`.
 4. Your new installer will be in the `Output\` folder.

 ### Advanced

 1. Navigate to the `Data\` directory of the solution.
-2. Create or edit the existing data files as described above.
+2. Create or edit the existing data files as described below.
 3. Double-click the Visual Studio `.sln` solution file and open it.
 4. If you want to edit the application, the solution is laid out like so:
    * **mzinstaller** - the installer that parses the data and extracts the map to the game directory.